 Salaries are correspondingly high, with average net monthly take-home wages of $5,095 (£2,721), almost 40 per cent more than the UK.

 For expat families, the education system in Singapore performs exceptionally well.
 There are public schools, but many foreigners opt for a private international school to help kids settle in and learn the language.

-Singapore as an Expat Destination
+Overview of Singapore as an Expat Destination

 - Living costs: Income averages are approximately 40 per cent higher, but consumer prices are 16 per cent more costly.
 Rental accommodation prices can be sky-high, with typical costs double that in Britain.